droidecahedron/neuton_ble_pull/README.md

 ## fem_test
 This branch is for testing a FEM with a simple-gpio interface and bypass mode.
 (Namely the [SKY661112S](https://www.skyworksinc.com/-/media/4C7B484628BA46BDADCB2E2AACDFA1ED.pdf))

+> [!IMPORTANT]
+> 1) This is purely a software sample.
+Please consult regulatory documentation (FCC, ISED, ETSI) for your area for guidance around transmitting at higher powers in this band.
+For instance, ETSI states a 10dBm max when advertising.
+The outputs were measured with a spectrum analyzer to confirm the approach.
+> 2) **This is not tested for potential deadlock or timing issues!**

 The simple gpio driver only handles ctx/crx timing.
 It does _not_ handle the pins that put the device into bypass.

 <img width="916" height="279" alt="image" src="https://github.com/user-attachments/assets/c672b9e6-1c8f-46f5-b21d-39d95a5708a6" />